 The Cons

-Storing Tires on Rims
+How to Store Tires on Rims Properly

 When you have your tires on rims, it’s important to consider how you plan to store them during their off-season.
+If you don’t store your tires properly, you may end up shortening their lifespan!

 You may be tempted to store your tires on rims by stacking them one on top of the other, but this may cause deformities and other issues with your tires.
+Even though tires are built to withstand harsh road conditions, they can easily deteriorate if they are stored incorrectly.

-• Clean the tires.
+Clean the tires.
 Using a cloth and mild detergent, remove dirt and debris from your tires before storing them.
 You may want to use a degreaser to remove brake fluid and road grime.
 Be sure to let the tires dry completely.

-• Place the tires in bags.
+Place the tires in bags.
 Using a plastic bag or tire bag, place the tire inside of it and remove as much air as possible before taping the bag closed.

-• Choose your storage location.
+Choose your storage location.
 The best location to store your tires is cool, dry, and ventilated (and away from sunlight and heat sources such as floor vents).

-• Stack or hang the tires.
+Stack or hang the tires.
 Hang the tires from hooks or place them side-by-side.

 No matter how you store your tires on rims, never leave them outside, even if they are sealed in bags.
 Harsh temperatures and other conditions can compromise their integrity and lifespan.